Buckethead: 2016–present: Continued Pikes, return to touring, and reissues

 Throughout 2016, Buckethead's release output declined sharply, with only 24 albums being released.
 Pike 226, "Happy Birthday MJ 23" was released on the 53rd birthday of basketball player Michael Jordan.
 2016 also saw Buckethead return to touring, after a four-year absence.

 2017 saw a slight increase in pace compared to the previous year, with 30 albums being released in total.
 In addition, Buckethead began to repress part of his older catalogue in vinyl format, the first time in over a decade that his albums have been pressed in a physical format other than CD.
 Inbred Mountain, The Elephant Man's Alarm Clock, Crime Slunk Scene, Decoding the Tomb of Bansheebot, Albino Slug, Slaughterhouse on the Prairie, A Real Diamond in the Rough, and Shadows Between the Sky have all been announced so far.
 Several reissues come in a variety of different packages, unique to each release.
 Some of these included signed copies, limited-edition posters or photographs, personalized recordings, among other things.
 As part of these reissues, the albums Albino Slug and Decoding the Tombs of Bansheebot underwent major changes with songs being re-recorded, and their album cover and title changed as well.
 Pike 241 "Sparks in the Dark" has also been announced on vinyl.

-Also announced was the release of "Bucketheadland 5-13 10-31", an entirely new album to be released on Halloween exclusively on vinyl.
-It is the first album since 2012's Electric Sea not to be a part of the Pike series.
-In addition, Bootsy Collins announced he is working with Buckethead once again on a collaborative album set to be released in the year.
+Also announced was the release of "Bucketheadland 5-13 10-31", an entirely new album to be released on Halloween 2017 exclusively on vinyl.
+It was the first album since 2012's Electric Sea not to be a part of the Pike series.
+In addition, Bootsy Collins announced he was working with Buckethead once again on a collaborative album set to be released in that year.

-In August 2017, Buckethead announced his fall US tour to take place in September and October.
+In August 2017, Buckethead announced his fall US tour would be in September and October.
 Buckethead played with a live band consisting of Bryan "Brain" Mantia on drums and Dan Monti on bass during the tour, departing from his traditional touring routine in which Buckethead was the only performer on stage.
 Shortly after the tour announcement, Buckethead also announced the release of "Live from Bucketheadland", his first live album, was released on vinyl in January 2018.
 Buckethead's tour continued in 2018, reverting to a solo show.
 Buckethead also toured in 2019 across the United States.

 Influences

-Buckethead cites a wide variety of musical influences, including Michael Jackson, Parliament-Funkadelic, Shawn Lane, Michael Schenker, Uli Jon Roth, Paul Gilbert, Yngwie Malmsteen, Joe Satriani, Eddie Hazel, Randy Rhoads, Larry LaLonde, Mike Patton, James Cutri, Louis Johnson, Jimi Hendrix, Jennifer Batten, The Residents, Eddie Van Halen and Angus Young, as well as the many artists he has collaborated with over the years.
+Buckethead cites a wide variety of musical influences, including Michael Jackson, Parliament-Funkadelic, Shawn Lane, Michael Schenker, Uli Jon Roth, Paul Gilbert, Yngwie Malmsteen, Joe Satriani, Eddie Hazel, Randy Rhoads, Larry LaLonde, Mike Patton, James Cutri, Louis Johnson, Jimi Hendrix, Jennifer Batten, The Residents, Eddie Van Halen, and Angus Young as well as the many artists he has collaborated with over the years.